Tintern Wireworks Branch: Heritage status

 The bridge is a Grade II listed structure and has two listings, as is often the case with bridges that cross county borders; in this case, a Welsh designation by Cadw for the section in Monmouthshire, and an English designation by Historic England for the section in Gloucestershire.

 Restoration in 2022/23

 An assessment of the bridge undertaken in 2021 by Gloucestershire County Council found its condition to be unsafe due to severe corrosion, and the bridge was closed to all vehicular traffic in October 2021.
-A restoration, costing £1.5M, is due to commence in 2022.
-The bridge will be closed to all traffic, including pedestrians, from late June 2022 for up to nine months, for the work to be carried out.
-The work will include removal of the timber deck and its replacement with a steel deck; strengthening of the structure, including the installation of new box beams; grit blasting and painting; and repointing the masonry supports.
+A one-year restoration, costing £1.5M, began in 2022.
+The bridge was closed to all traffic, including pedestrians, from late June 2022.
+The restoration work included removal of the timber deck and its replacement with a steel deck; strengthening of the structure, including the installation of new box beams; grit blasting and painting; and repointing the masonry supports.
+The bridge re-opened at the end of May 2023.

 In popular culture

-The bridge has featured as a setting in the Netflix comedy drama series Sex Education.
+The bridge featured as a setting in Episode 1.2 of the 2019 Netflix comedy drama series Sex Education.